-Proposed amended Regulation 18202 makes clear that the actions performed by the CRC are quasi-legislative by adding subdivision (b) which states: "Actions taken by the California Citizens Redistricting Commission as part of the process to draw district lines are quasi-legislative administrative actions."
+Proposed amended Regulation 18202 makes clear that the actions performed by the CRC are quasi-legislative by adding subdivision (b) which states: "A proceeding of the California Citizens Redistricting Commission is quasi-legislative except as specified in subdivision (a).
+Nothing in subdivision (b) applies to the determination of whether a proceeding before any other state agency is quasi-legislative."
 This provision memorializing the Commission's interpretation of the Act's lobbying provisions as they relate to the CRC will provide clear guidance when redistricting occurs after the 2030 census, and presumably in subsequent decades.